(Frequently Asked Questions)

 4. Is a meal plan required?

-A meal plan is part of the housing and dining contract at the University of Northern Iowa.
+Yes, a meal plan is part of the housing and dining contract at the University of Northern Iowa.
 The meal plan gives students freedom from grocery shopping, cooking and cleaning up and provides good daily nutrition.
 Students residing in Panther Villiage and ROTH have the option to enroll in a meal plan.

 Social interaction in the dining centers is also a reason to have a meal plan.
 Special events help celebrate the seasons of the year and bring something new to students' routines.